SantaFe.vote

 In New Mexico’s semi-open primary system:

-• Major (Dem/Rep) party voters (already registered with a major political party) participate in their own party’s primary.
+- Major (DEM/REP) party voters participate in their own party’s primary.

-If you are registered as Independent or Declined-to-State, you may now choose a major party primary ballot at the polls without permanently changing your registration.
+If you are registered as Independent or Declined-to-State, you may choose a major party primary ballot at the polls (and, if voting absentee, through the absentee process) without permanently changing your registration.
 You’ll still be listed as Independent/DTS when the election is over.

 No. General Elections remain the same.
 All registered voters may participate in the General Election, and all eligible contests appear on your ballot based on where you live.
 The semi-open primary law only changes who can participate in each party’s primary election.